-- NUP measure can be applied on gt-transformed images obtained from gray-scale facial images. - NUP measure is similar to the HD based measures but is computationally less expensive and more accurate. - NUP also shows robustness against slight variation in pose, expression and illumination.
+- It is applied on gt-transformed images obtained from gray-scale facial images. - It shows robustness against slight variation in pose, expression and illumination.

 Transformation

 - A pixel's relative gray value in its neighborhood can be more stable than its own gray value. - SK-transformation [14] provides some robustness against illumination variation and local non-rigid distortions by converting gray scale images into transformed images that preserve intensity distribution. - Every pixel is represented by an 8-element vector which in itself can store the sign of first-order derivative with respect to its 8-neighborhood.